jefffhaynes/BinarySerializer/README.md

 ### Endianness ###

-Maybe a quaint topic these days but incredibly painful if you're suddenly faced with it.
-BinarySerializer handles endianness in two ways: globally or on a field basis.
+Possibly more of a quaint topic these days but incredibly painful when it comes up.
+BinarySerializer handles endianness in two ways: globally or on a field-by-field.
 If you're working in a system that deals entirely in big endian, you can simply write:

 ```c#
 serializer.Endianness = Endianness.Big;